-KPI 2024 2023 Analysis The fair value gains for both years are predominantly from increases in the indexed valuation of the properties the mortgage loans are secured upon during the year.
-Mortgage fair value movement (£) 5,562,943 9,036,560 The current year fair value gains are lower from a combination of factors around the assumptions used in the model valuation, with the most significant being that the average age mix of the customers has remained relatively static year on year due to more older customers passing on in the current year.
-Mortgage redemptions (£) (12,318,635) (10,399,913) Increase in redemptions from 2023 is in line with the expectations as the average age of the customer increases year on year, which in turn increases mortality rates of customers and redemption activity.
-However, movements on redemptions can be erratic and can depend on factors other than just mortality rates, in turn influencing when a customer sell their home.
-The Programme Documentation stipulates that the bank account provider must have a minimum S&P credit rating of A-1.
-Bank of Scotland plc - credit rating A-1 A-1 Bank of Scotland plc, the bank account provider, has held a credit rating above the minimum level throughout the current year and previous year.
+КРІ 2024 2023 Analysis Mortgage fair value movement (£) 508,639 881,587 The fair value gains for both years are predominantly from increases in the indexed valuation of the properties the mortgage loans are secured upon during the year.
+The current year fair value gains are lower from a combination of factors around the assumptions used in the model valuation, with the most significant being that the average age mix of the customers has remained relatively static year on year due to more older customers passing on in the current year.
+Mortgage redemptions (£) (1,385,931) (1,242,941) Increase in redemptions from 2023 is in line with expectations as the average age of the customer increases year on year, which in turn increases mortality rates of customers and redemption activity.
+However, movements on redemptions are erratic, and can depend on other factors than just mortality rates, in turn influencing when a customer sell their home.
+Bank of Scotland plc - credit rating A-1 A-1 The Programme Documentation stipulates that the bank account provider must have a minimum S&P credit rating of A-1.
+Bank of Scotland plc, the bank account provider, has held a short-term rating at the minimum level throughout the current year and previous year.